Photo by Wynne Neilly.

 In 2014, Knegt began writing, directing and acting in a series of his own short films that have screened at dozens of film festivals around the world: "Good Morning" (2014), "Are You There Joy?
 It's Me, Jennifer" (2016), "Plus One" (2017), "A Bed Day" (2017) and “Say Uncle” (2022).

+Knegt’s work with CBC has won him many awards.
+Queeries won a Digital Publishing Award for best column in Canada, and was nominated again in 2022 and 2024.
 In 2020 and 2021, he won four Canadian Screen Awards, two for his work producing Canada's a Drag and one each for Superqueeroes and The 2010s: The Decade Canadian Artists Stopped Saying Sorry.

-In 2022, he launched the popular film screening series Queer Cinema Club, which he curates and hosts at Toronto’s Paradise Theatre.
+In 2022, he launched the film screening series Queer Cinema Club, which he curates and hosts at Toronto’s Paradise Theatre.
 That same year, he began hosting the CBC series Here & Queer, which celebrates and amplifies the work of LGBTQ artists though unfiltered conversations.